priyanshuwq/Vibe-ChatApp/README.md

 # VibeChat

-Secure, real-time chat where each user can only access their own conversations, built with the MERN stack and featuring direct messaging, image sharing, GIF support, and a modern responsive UI.
+ A real-time, Secure chat where each user can only access their own conversations, built with the MERN stack and featuring direct messaging, image sharing, GIF support, and a modern responsive UI.

 ## Features